zhangbaozhe/zhangbaozhe/README.md

 I'am Baozhe, currently an undergraduate student at The Chinese University of Hong Kong, Shenzhen.
 My major is computer engineering.
 I am interested in robotics and machine learning.
 Recently,
 - 🔭 I’m working on algorithms on quadrotor and machine-learning embedded controller.
-- 🌱 I’m working as a RA at Huzhou Institue of ZJU.
+- 🌱 I’m working as a RA at Huzhou Institute of ZJU.

 I am also interested in analog photography.
 Check my website to see some of my pictures.